Authored by the expert who managed and guided the team behind the Laos Property Pack

 What annual property taxes should I expect in Vientiane in 2026?

-Government property and land-related annual taxes in Vientiane are often smaller than management fees for typical residential units, though exact rates vary by classification, size, and location as set by decree.
+The government property and land-related annual taxes in Vientiane tend to be relatively modest for standard residential units, often representing less than 1% of the property's value, though the exact rate depends on classification, size, and location as set by decree.

 You can find the list of all property taxes, costs and fees when buying in Vientiane here.